madhu-3/devtinder/README.md

   install jsonwebtoken
-  In login API, after email and password validation, create a JWT token and send to user read the cookie in profile API and find the logged in user.
+  In login API, after email and password validation, create a JWT token and send to user read the cookie in profile API and find the logged in user. userAUth middleware add the userauth middleware in profile api and a new sendconnectionrequest api set the expiry of JWT token and the cookie to 7 days